Miss Vietnam Arizona Pageant Experience

 My answer: “My favorite thing about the moon festival is playing with paper lanterns.
 It’s my favorite because growing up, I had the fondest memory of playing with the paper lanterns with my cousins.
 The Moon Festival is a time where we cherish and celebrate children.
 It truly is a great example of our culture and heritage.
 Thank you.”

 Update: My love for Chi Mai Ly started around this time.
 When I’m scared of someone, I usually avoid making eye contact with them.
 So during rehearsals whenever Chi Mai Ly and I would make eye contact, I would give her this upmost awkward smile.
 If you know me in real life, you would know what I’m talking about haha.

-One thing I thought was really unfair was after the AAAA Festival, two girls had expressed interest in joining the pageant.
+One thing I thought was unfair was after the Arizona Asian American Association Festival, two girls had expressed interest in joining the pageant.
 We voted not to add on new contestants.
-Simply because it was due to the fact that we have already put in so much time and effort to prepare for the AAAA Festival event already as well we had already bonded together.
+Simply because we have already put in so much time and effort to prepare for the Arizona Asian American Association Festival event already as well we had already bonded together.
 A couple of the other girls had also expressed similar concerns.

 Then a week or two later, a new contestant had joined, disregarding our vote.
 Our coach has always said: “At the end of the day, Co Thanh Mai has the final say.”
 She was the “special exception“.
 Weird.